Egg Salad, Smoked Duke’s, Yolk Jam & Brioche

 • Mix the diced eggs with the measured ingredients.

-7 ounce Dukes mayonnaise, 0.25 ounce nutritional yeast, 1/2 tsp paprika smoked, 0.25 ounce mustard yellow, 1/2 tsp celery salt, 1 tbsp fine herbs, 1/2 tsp vinegar champagne, 1 pinch black pepper, ground
+7 ounce Dukes mayo, 0.25 ounce nutritional yeast, 1/2 tsp paprika smoked, 0.25 ounce mustard yellow, 1/2 tsp celery salt, 1 tbsp fine herbs, 1/2 tsp vinegar champagne, 1 pinch black pepper, ground

 Egg yolk jam

-12 egg yolks, 1 tsp soy sauce smoked
+12 egg yolk, 1 tsp soy sauce smoked

 Assemble sandwich